ANSSI-FR/shovel/README.md

 docker compose up -d
 ```

-If you don't want to use Docker, you may manually launch Suricata then the web
+If you don't want to use Docker, you may manually launch Suricata and the web
 application using the two following commands:
 ```bash
 ./suricata/entrypoint.sh -r input_pcaps